turbot/guardrails-docs/docs/runbooks/enterprise-install/update-workspace-te-version/index.md

 # Update Workspace TE Version

 In this runbook, you will:
-- Update a workspace to a new TE version using AWS CloudFormation
+- Update a Guardrails workspace to a new TE version using AWS CloudFormation

-A Guardrails [Workspace](https://turbot.com/guardrails/docs/reference/glossary#glossary) is updated to a new version by referencing a newly installed TE product within the workspace stack.
+A Guardrails [Workspace](https://turbot.com/guardrails/docs/reference/glossary#glossary) is updated to a new version by referencing a newly installed [TE](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise) product within the workspace stack.
 This ensures the workspace benefits from the latest TE features and improvements.

 ## Prerequisites